 MARSDEN SHUTTLE BOAT TRIPS

+We run a regular shuttle service between the lock by Marsden Station and the Standedge Tunnel Visitor Centre.
 The trip lasts 12 to 15 minutes each way.
 No timetable, but we leave Marsden Station (Lock 42) or the Standedge Tunnel Visitor Centre around every 30 minutes.
-We rely on volunteers to run the service, so please check the hours above before you leave home, to ensure the boat is running that day.

 After the fantastic public reception on 2nd May 2022, the new electric Marsden e-Shuttle has been running regular trips between Marsden Station and the Standedge Visitor Centre.